dslik/red-jellies/final-project/final-project-report.md

 * As a user, I want to deploy sensors in wet, cold, hot and dirty environments without them failing, so I can successfully collect data.
   * Sensors shall be able to survive a wide range of temperatures (-20 to 50 C)
   * Sensors shall be able to survive direct sunlight for extended periods of time (months)
-  * Sensors shall be able to survive liquid immersion
+  * Sensors shall be able to survive liquid immersion (NEMA 6P)
   * Sensors shall be able to survive freezing

 * As a user, I want to collect data at 1 - 2 minute per sample, for durations up to months, so I have sufficient data for analysis.